AMReX-Astro/mini-Castro/README.md

 ```
 # IBM's xlf compiler is supported, but we have found
 # that it results in much lower performance than pgfortran
-module swap xl pgi/17.10
+module load pgi/18.7
+# Note that CUDA 9.2 is not currently supported due to a compiler issue.
 module load cuda/9.0.69
-make USE_CUDA=TRUE COMP=PGI -j 4
+make USE_CUDA=TRUE USE_MPI=TRUE COMP=PGI -j 4
 ```

+## Running

+mini-Castro has a few options to control the amount of work done in the problem (determined by the spatial resolution of the simulation) and the load balancing across MPI ranks.
+Run the program after compiling to get a summary of the available options.

-### Running mini-Castro on a single GPU
+### Running mini-Castro on Summit/Summitdev

-On summitdev, first request a job.
-The following `bsub` command requests an interactive job for 30 minutes on one node.
+The following command requests an interactive job for 30 minutes on one node.

 `bsub -P [project ID] -XF -nnodes 1 -W 30 -Is $SHELL`

-Then launch mini-Castro using a `jsrun` command similar to the following:
+Then launch mini-Castro using a `jsrun` command similar to the following, which uses 4 GPUs on a single node:

-`jsrun -n 1 -a 1 -g 1 ./Castro3d.pgi.CUDA.ex inputs.64`

-### Running mini-Castro on multiple GPUs on a single node

-First build mini-Castro with MPI support by building using the following command:

-`make -j USE_MPI=TRUE`

-Then to run on 4 GPUs on a single node, use the `bsub` command above with the following `jsrun` command:

-`jsrun -n 4 -a 1 -g 1 ./Castro3d.pgi.MPI.CUDA.ex inputs.256`
+`jsrun -n 4 -a 1 -g 1 ./mini-Castro3d.pgi.MPI.CUDA.ex`

-### Running mini-Castro on multiple GPUs on multiple nodes

-Build mini-Castro with MPI support as above.

-Request multiple nodes using the `-nnodes` option to `bsub`.
+To run on multiple nodes, request them using the `-nnodes` option to `bsub`.

-For 1 MPI task per GPU, and e.g. 4 nodes with 4 GPUs per node, launch mini-Castro via a jsrun command like:
+For 1 MPI task per GPU, and 4 nodes with 4 GPUs per node, launch mini-Castro via a jsrun command like:

-`jsrun -n 16 -a 1 -g 1 -r 4 ./Castro3d.pgi.MPI.CUDA.ex inputs.256`
+`jsrun -n 16 -a 1 -g 1 -r 4 ./mini-Castro3d.pgi.MPI.CUDA.ex`

 Where the '-r' option specifies the number of 1 MPI task/1 GPU pairings (i.e. resource sets) per node.